-HELP US TO HELP YOU greed with original member intent, but Shinderman and Smith argued that it did.
-Miscellaneous On other matters, the board moved quickly.
-It authorized installation of central air conditioning in the administration building at a maximum cost of \$5000.
-A contract in the amount of \$9500 was let for roof replacement and vent installations on homes located on Gardenway, Research and Ridge Roads.
+Roads.
 The board also accepted, from the Audit committee, a detailed paper - in preparation for several months - which outlines and sum-"responsibilities, powers marizes and duties" of the board of directors, management and committees.

+vent installations on homes located

+on Gardenway, Research and Ridge

+greed with original member intent,

+but Shinderman and Smith argued

+Miscellaneous

+On other matters, the board

 On the legislative front, progress on a proposed Consumer Cooperative Bank - modeled after existing Farm Credit Banks for agricultural cooperatives - is reported in a letter from National Association of Housing Cooperatives (NAHC).
-The Senate Banking Committee has just voted to send such a bill to the full Senate for consideration; it will be voted on before the end of May, and NAHC urges member support
+The Senate Banking Committee has just

+voted to send such a bill to the full Senate for consideration; it will be voted on before the end of May, and NAHC urges member support for it.

+Thursday, May 4, 1978